Bodmin Airfield: History

-It was here that Trago Mills Ltd. (Aviation Division) designed and built the Trago Mills SAH-1 in the early 1980s.
+Trago Mills Ltd. (Aviation Division) designed and built the Trago Mills SAH-1 in the early 1980s here.
 The SAH-1 derived its name from its designer, Sydney A. Holloway.
 It was hoped that the Trago Mills SAH-1 would be sold as a military trainer to replace the then ageing "Bulldog" fleet.

 About

 Bodmin airfield is situated on the edge of Bodmin Moor, Cornwall, just off the main A30 dual carriageway.
-Bodmin airfield is operated by the Cornwall Flying Club and has a clubhouse, with lunchtime bar and restaurant.
-CFC Ltd have five instructors and four aircraft, including two Van's Aircraft RV-12, a Cessna 172 and a Cessna 152.
+It is operated by the Cornwall Flying Club and has a clubhouse, a lunchtime bar and a restaurant.
+CFC Ltd. has five instructors and four aircraft, including two Van's Aircraft RV-12, a Cessna 172 and a Cessna 152.
 The airfield is also home to Cornwall Aviation Services, an aircraft maintenance business.